 Financial Indicator Commentary 2019/20 Actual 2018/19 Actual Reserves Uncommitted General Fund Reserve as a proportion of Annual budgeted Net Expenditure Reflects the level of funding available to ma risk/unplanned expenditure.
 The Counc Policy is to aim where possible for 4% of years budgeted net expenditure which appropriate in the context of the Council's ongoing risk profile.
-More information is p General Fund Revenue Balances section al 3.8% 4.4% Movement in the Uncommitted General Fund Balance Reflects the extent to which the Counci Uncommitted General Fund Reserve.
-I is using its (8.6%) 4.2% Council Tax I In-Year collection rate Reflects the Council's effectiveness in collection Tax debt and financial management. continues to achieve high collection level current economic climate and its effect economy.
-The Council s despite the 97.47% 97.64% Ratio of Council Tax income to Overall Level of Funding Reflects the Council's capacity to vary e raising Council Tax income, the only princ finance within Local Authority control.
-East Council increased Council Tax bills by 3% in 22.1% 22.0% Financial Management Actual Outturn as a percentage of Budgeted Expenditure How closely expenditure compares to the reflection of the effectiveness of financial This indicator is based on the format c management.
-99.2% 98.2% Actual contribution (to)/from Unallocated General Fund Balance as a percentage of Budget. monitoring as reported throughout the year are provided in the Revenue Budget Perforr above. .
-More details 1.2% 1.6% Treasury Management Financing Charges on the Council Tax The amount the Council has paid, including interest and expenses to meet the cost of ca investment and the interest rate applied. £10.245m £9.623m Financing Charges on the Housing Rents £3.729m £4.099m Average Loans Fund Interest Rate 3.74% 3.91% Debt/Long-term Borrowing I 2019/20 Estimate 2019/20 Actual 2018/19 Actual Capital Financing Requirement (CFR) for the current year External debt levels are less than the CFR.
-This demonstrates that borrowing is for capital investment purposes only £203.052m £188.78m External Debt Levels for the current year for capital investment purposes only. £202.693m £179.63m
+More information is p General Fund Revenue Balances section at 3.8% 4.4% Movement in the Uncommitted General Fund Balance Reflects the extent to which the Counci Uncommitted General Fund Reserve. il is using its (8.6%) 4.2% Council Tax In-Year collection rate Reflects the Council's effectiveness in collection and financial management. continues to achieve high collection level current economic climate and its effect economy.
+The Council Is despite the 97.47% 97.64% Ratio of Council Tax income to Overall Level of Funding Reflects the Council's capacity to vary e raising Council Tax income, the only princ finance within Local Authority control.
+East Council increased Council Tax bills by 3% in 22.1% 22.0% Financial Management Actual Outturn as a percentage of Budgeted Expenditure How closely expenditure compares to the budget is a reflection of the effectiveness of financial management.
+This indicator is based on the format of the budget 99.2% 98.2% Actual contribution (to)/from Unallocated General Fund Balance as a percentage of Budget. monitoring as reported throughout the year are provided in the Revenue Budget Perfort above.
+1.2% 1.6% Treasury Management Financing Charges on the Council Tax The amount the Council has paid, including interest and expenses to meet the cost of council investment and the interest rate applied. £10.245m £9.623m Financing Charges on the Housing Rents £3.729m £4.099m Average Loans Fund Interest Rate 3.74% 3.91% Debt/Long-term Borrowing 2019/20 Estimate 2019/20 Actual 2018/19 Actual Capital Financing Requirement (CFR) for the current year External debt levels are less than the CFR.
+This demonstrates that borrowing is for capital investment purposes only. £216.633m £203.052m £188.78m External Debt Levels for the current year To ouplia invosition pulposes only. £222.740m £202.693m £179.63m